citp/privacy-policy-historical/s/st/sta/stateofescape.com.md

-> *The following text is extracted and transformed from the stateofescape.com privacy policy that was archived on 2017-01-25.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20170125161645id_/https%3A//www.stateofescape.com/pages/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the stateofescape.com privacy policy that was archived on 2018-09-21.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20180921062923id_/https%3A//www.stateofescape.com/pages/privacy-policy) for the most accurate reproduction.*

-# Privacy Policy | State of Escape
+# Privacy – State of Escape

 INFORMATION: